joao-frohlich/cpython/Doc/library/ssl.rst

    IDN-encoded internationalized domain name, the *server_name_callback* receives a decoded U-label (``"pythön.org"``).

-   If there is a decoding error on the server name, the TLS connection will terminate with an :const:`ALERT_DESCRIPTION_INTERNAL_ERROR` fatal TLS alert message to the client.
+   If there is an decoding error on the server name, the TLS connection will terminate with an :const:`ALERT_DESCRIPTION_INTERNAL_ERROR` fatal TLS alert message to the client.